nzhou792/Nathan_BlueStampPortfolio/index.md

 - So far, I have successfuly wired various physical components to the breadboard, such as an Arduino Nano, flex sensor, Piezo buzzer, IMU board (accelerometer), and Bluetooth module.
 I have successfully gotten the flex sensor to actively display its flex value and activate the Piezo buzzer when it passes a certain threshold.
-- I am currently struggling to
+- I am currently struggling to get the Bluetooth module to successfully connect to the computer, and the flex sensor's values could be more accurate.
+- Next, I will
+-

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.